chenleo/RDataATK/README.md

 RDataATK
 ========

-Introduction to R for Data Analysis and Graphics
+## Introduction to R for Data Analysis and Graphics

+Biostatistical Case Studies using R and Bioconductor